October 22, 2025

 The Blindspotting Self-Awareness Model maps six areas where leadership blindspots most often appear — Identity, Behavior, Traits, Intellect, Emotion, and Motive.

-That’s why the Blindspotting model maps six areas where blindspots most often appear:
+The Blindspotting Self-Awareness Model maps six areas where leadership blindspots most often appear:

 Think of these as layers of awareness:

-• The outer layer of awareness (Identity, Behavior) are the most visible and easier to control
+• The outer layers (Identity, Behavior) are more visible and easier to adjust

-• The inner layers of awareness (Emotion, Intellect, Motive) are harder to see but far more powerful once uncovered
+• The inner layers (Emotion, Intellect, Motive) are harder to see—but more powerful once uncovered

 Self-Awareness Matters More Than You Think